qedpi/novelty-project/habits-project.md

 ## Dailies
 ### Aesthetics
 * Read, ponder, and clearly enunciate two poems
+* Journal for 10 mins a day: ideation
-* Journal for 10 mins a day: self-expression
+* Diary for 10 mins a day: self-expression
 * add learn a new song on the ukulele at least once a week
 * cool down between songs